theultimates124/LifeSeries/README.md

 - The config files are all located in the `config/lifeseries/*` folder.
 There are files for every series, where you can modify the gameplay for each one of them.<br>
 - Reload the config using `/lifeseries reload` or simply the vanilla `/reload`
 - Currently, you can modify these (check the config files themselves for more info):
-  - Default number of lives, the blacklists, Clamped enchants, spawn egg drop rates & much, much more.
+  - Default number of lives, the blacklists, Clamped enchants, spawn egg drop rates, if players drop items when they lose their last life ** and much, much more**.
   - Tasks in Secret Life (`config/lifeseries/secretlife/` folder) - there are three files, where you can modify / add / remove the easy, hard and red tasks.

 ## Commands & Subcommands